-In this letter, I take on an alternative route by considering a bosonic system, and give the first experimentally realizable proposal for the non-trivial Haldane phase in a minimal SU(3) adjoint representation in this system.
-I make use of a Schwinger bosons representation \cite{Mathur01, Mukunda, Mathur09}, and consider two species of bosons $a$ and $b$, both in three substates of their hyperfine spin $F=2$ state.
-The Hamiltonian of the SU(3) adjoint representation spin chain can be mapped as
+In this work, we take on an alternative route by considering a bosonic system, and show how to simulate the non-trivial Haldane phase in the SU(3) adjoint representation.
+We will first map the system to a Schwinger bosons representation with two species of bosons $a$ and $b$, then determine the ground-state phase diagram, and discuss its edge modes and physics at the dimer phase.